A tripwire hook is a block used in redstone circuitry as well as tripwire traps. It is a useful tool to detect entities in Minecraft.

 Assemble these ingredients on a crafting table like you can see in the image below.

 Other Ways to Obtain a Tripwire Hook

 There are other ways of getting a tripwire hook in Minecraft that don’t require crafting, too.

 The first way is through fishing.
 Tripwire hooks are one of the many junk items that you can fish out instead of fish.

-A tripwire hook functions exactly as you think it does.
+A tripwire hook functions in a very simple way.
 The hook is used to create a tripwire, which, when walked over or interacted with, would activate some sort of mechanism.

-To set up a tripwire you would need two hooks in order to make something called a “tripwire circuit”.
+To set up a tripwire, you will need two hooks in order to make a tripwire circuit.
 This requires two hooks to be placed opposite of each other on a wall with a line of string attaching them.

 The string can be gathered from spiders.
-The hooks must be exactly across from one another.
+The hooks must be placed exactly across from one another.